szerookii/litepay/README.md

 # LitePay

-**LitePay** is a lightweight Litecoin payment processor that allows developers to seamlessly integrate Litecoin payments into their applications.
+**LitePay** is a selfhosted lightweight Litecoin payment processor that allows developers to seamlessly integrate Litecoin payments into their applications.
 Built with a **Golang backend** and a **SvelteKit frontend**, LitePay offers a fast, modern, and easy-to-deploy solution.
 The frontend is embedded into the backend for simplicity.

+## Why?
+I know that there is BtcPayServer and many others, but I wanted to create a simple and lightweight solution for Litecoin.
+I also wanted to learn more about cryptocurrencies and blockchain technology, so it was a great opportunity to do so.

 ## 📋 Features